A primer on the closure of algebraic complexity classes under factoring: Introduction

 \subsection{Fine-grained developments}

-A finer analysis of the algorithms discussed so far reveals that the overall complexity of univariate factoring using the Cantor-Zassenhaus algorithm is $O(d^2+ o(1) \log q)$ operations in $\F_q$.
-By improving on the Equal-degree Factorization step, von zur Gathen and Shoup got it down to $O(d^{2+o(1)} + d^{1+o(1)}\log q)$ operations in $\F_q$ \cite{vS1992}.
-Kaltofen and Lobo then improved Berlekamp's algorithm to match the complexity of von zur Gathen and Shoup's algorithm in the black-box linear algebra model \cite{KL1994}.
-Kaltofen and Shoup breached the quadratic barrier by giving an algorithm with complexity $O(d^{\omega} + d^{1+o(1)}\log q)$ operations in $\F_q$, where $\omega$ is the matrix multiplication exponent \cite{KS1998}.
-By giving a significantly novel approach for computing modular composition, which is used to compute $h'$ in the Cantor-Zassenhaus algorithm, Kedlaya and Umans improved the complexity of univariate factoring to $O(d^{1.5 + o(1)} + d^{1+o(1)}\log q)$ operations in $\F_q$ \cite{KU2011}.
+The complexity of univariate factoring via the Cantor--Zassenhaus algorithm is primarily dominated by modular exponentiation, requiring $O(d^{2+ o(1)} \log q)$ operations in $\mathbb{F}_q$.
+By optimising the Equal Degree Factorisation step, von zur Gathen and Shoup reduced this cost to $O(d^{2+o(1)} + d^{1+o(1)}\log q)$ operations \cite{vS1992}.
+Kaltofen and Lobo subsequently matched this complexity by adapting Berlekamp's algorithm to a black-box linear algebra model \cite{KL1994}.
+The quadratic barrier was breached by Kaltofen and Shoup, who utilised fast matrix multiplication to achieve a complexity of $O(d^{1.815}\log q)$ \cite{KS1998}.
+More recently, Kedlaya and Umans leveraged a novel approach for modular composition to further reduce the complexity to $O(d^{1.5 + o(1)} + d^{1+o(1)}\log q)$ operations in $\mathbb{F}_q$ \cite{KU2011}.